rushabhhalmare09/JAVA_CODE/JAVA_INTERIEW_PREP.md

 - They can return cached objects (eg: Boolean.valueOf)
 - They can return their subtype, even class objects which are not public.
 Eg: Collection has 32 factory methods, return type of many are non-public classes.
 Ofcourse, the interface they extend is public.
 Returning such interface backed classes, also help in returning specific type based on argument.
 Eg: EnumSet returns RegularEnumSet or JumboEnumSet based on the argument.
 In future, JDK can add more types, without client/caller knowing about them.
 See service interface pattern below
 - They can reduce verbosity of parameterized types.
 Eg: Maps.newHashMap()

+**Service Interface Pattern**
+- Here same pattern as above, where the implementation classes are not even known upfront.
+- Example: JDBC connection driver classes.
+DriverManager.registerDriver, and DriverManager.getConnection.
+- It needs to provide, registration API and then get service API
+- Cannot subclass and take advantage of constructors.
+Though this enforces Composition instead of inheritance, so its not so bad.
+- Cannot easily distinguish between constructing methods, and other methods.
+Need to use some convention to make it easy.
+Eg: newInstance, valueOf, of etc.

+**Builder pattern**
+- When too many parameters use builders instead.
+- In Builders, each parameter setting can be through a good name method.
+In constructor its difficult to remember.
+- Can easily add optional parameter support.